Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Radio broadcasting HSE

-Radio & television repair HSE Where this is the main activity.
+Radio and television repair HSE Where this is the main activity.
 (Sch 1 para 6).

-ORR is the enforcing authority for railway offices within ‘operational premises’; including (but not limited to) stations, signalling control centres, centres used for the operation of railway communications systems, and systems used for monitoring the operation of the railway.
-LAs are responsible for parts of 'operational premises' ( Eg stations ) separately occupied for the carrying on of any trade, business or undertaking other than for the purposes of the railway system, including shops, offices or premises used for the provision of catering services or temporary residential accommodation.
+LA LAs are responsible for parts of railway 'operational premises ' ( Eg stations ) separately occupied for the carrying on of any trade, business or undertaking other than for the purposes of the system, including shops, offices or premises used for the provision of catering services or temporary residential accommodation;

-Recreational activities (not fairground) LA Includes adventurous training equipment used for leisure activities, eg zip slides.
+Recreational activities (not fairground) LA Includes adventure park type leisure activities, eg zip slides, high ropes etc.

 Removal companies HSE